NickMcWay/InFrame/TERMS_OF_USE.md

 We may update these Terms at any time.
 Continued use after changes become effective constitutes acceptance.
 We will notify you in-App or via TestFlight notes when we make material changes.

 ## 14. Contact
 Questions?
-Email us at _support@example.com_.
+Email us at 3dlight.mail@gmail.com

-*These Terms are provided as a template and should be reviewed by qualified legal counsel before publication.*